bkamins/bkamins.github.io/_posts/2020-12-25-minilanguage.md

 # Introduction

-As it is end-of-year I thought of writing a longer post that would be useful reference to [DataFrames.jl][df] users.
+As it is end-of-year I thought of writing a longer post that would be a useful reference to [DataFrames.jl][df] users.

 In DataFrames.jl we have five functions that can be used to perform